aimclub/Edulytica/src/rag/README.md

 - **SemanticSearcher** - A class for semantic search.
 The kNN algorithm is used: chunks of the entire text and the user's query are taken, then the "distance" is determined, then it returns the 5 closest chunks that the model will already process to answer the user's question;
-- **SemanticSearcher** - A class to work with ChromaDB server.
+- **ChromaSearcher** - A class to work with ChromaDB server.
 Designed to store conference descriptions, retrieve previously added descriptions and decription parts similar to users's query (5 by default).
 Uses BAAI/bge-m3 to calculate text embeddings;
 - **utils** - The directory contains a class for parsing different documents and a class for preprocessing text